Action for Carers’ training

 They are open to any professional in Surrey who is involved directly or indirectly with any form of service, support or intervention to ensure good practice in working with clients and families.

 We have been running these courses for over 20 years, providing a thought-provoking insight into the difficulties unpaid family carers face in looking after an elderly, disabled, or unwell relative or friend.

-Whether you work in health, social care or the voluntary sector, it is vital you are Care Act Compliant, and up-to-date with the latest best practice in working with carers.
+Whether you work in education, health, social care or the voluntary sector, it is vital you are Care Act-compliant, and up-to-date with the latest best practice in working with carers.